Overlay System

 When any file in either tree is created, modified, or deleted, Bazel

 marks the @attic_merged repository as stale.
-The next bazel build
+The next cache-backed build

 command will re-execute the repository rule, regenerating all symlinks.